Learn about the files and folder structure when a new Expo project is created.

 When you create a new Expo project, a few files and folders are provided by default.
 This page lists out the essential files and folders that are necessary for you to understand when developing your app.

 The App.js file is the default screen of your project.
-It is the root file that you'll load after running the development server with
+It is the root file that loads after running the development server with

 npx expo start.
 You can edit this file to see the project update instantly.
 Generally, this file will contain root-level React Contexts and navigation.

 Expo Router is now available and supports file-based navigation in projects.
-With Expo Router, the route file will become index.js and all the screens in the project will be in the app folder.
+With Expo Router, the root file (App.js) will become index.js, and all the screens in the project will be in the app folder.

 The app.json file contains configuration options for the project.
 These options change the behavior of your project while developing, in addition to while building, submitting, and updating our app.

-Install our Expo for VS Code extension to get intellisense.
+Install our VS Code Expo Tools extension to get intellisense.